 • Providing for family members: a trust fund for individuals can be a way to ensure that their assets are properly held, gathered, and distributed in the future.
 A trust fund allows the individual to maintain a level of control over how they want their assets to be managed.

-• Protect wealth for future generations: a trust fund minimises the risk of family disputes over inheritance.
+• Protect wealth for future generations: a family trust or fund minimises the risk of family disputes over inheritance.
+This can safeguard important family property, as well as help support your loved ones with special gifts.